aimas/TuniErp-8.0/doc/reference/javascript.rst

 .. note::

-    Note that this runs all the Python tests for the ``web`` module, but all the web tests for all of Odoo.
+    Note that this runs all the Python tests for the ``web`` module, but all the web tests for all of TuniERP.
 This can be surprising.

 .. _qunit: http://qunitjs.com/